220124-JavaReactAzure/Viper/standups.md

       Fixed an issue connecting to the pipeline.
 Working on the items model and has got it done.
 Will merge it soon enough.
 Going to create a skeleton for the item service/dao.
 ### Awaab
       Will start doing the model of role and it service

+## Standup 3.3.2022
+### Joshua
+      Added model/dao/service for groceryList.
+Setup some testing for the service.
+Learning ide to try make things faster to develop.
+Merged all branches together and tested and fixed some things so application runs.
+### Andy
+      Worked and pushed UserList Models Services,  and went over setting up Spring project.
+### Mike
+      Added stub service methods, implemented first two tests on addUser.
+Needed to partially implement method with exception throw for proper failure test.
+Also partially implemented isValidUser method.

+### Scott
+      Added itemName to GroceryItem for user searches.
+Testing for newItem is passing.
+Need to finish implementing testing for the other GroceryItemService.

+### Awaab
+      I add role (Model,DAO,Service and servlet) to my branch